kingsdigitallab/framesense/README.md

                         * 03-XXX.jpg # last frame

 In the above tree, a file or folder name in capital can be name whichever way you like.
 File or folder with an asterisk are mandatory.
+Names in lowercase are predefined, you can't change them.
 Initially each video folder must have either a video file (e.g. godfather/godfather.mp4) or one (or more) clips (e.g. godfather/godfather/baptism/baptism.mp4).

 ## Usage